AmineElHablani/Gender-Classification-using-PyTorch/README.md

 - **Progress Monitoring**: Display training progress, including epoch updates, training accuracy and loss per iteration, and validation results after each epoch.

 - **Result Analysis**: Save training histories and final model weights for comparison across different hyperparameter settings to analyze training and validation performance.

+#### NB: If there is a problem with visualization, you can view the notebook on https://nbviewer.org/ by copying the link of the notebook there.